diovisgood/diovisgood.github.io/_posts/2022-11-20-online-ads-is-complicated.md

 in a browser's local storage.

-Later, when the user opens another webpage, and this webpage wants to show some advertisement to this user, this collected information is being sent to the SSP, which can now identify the user and its interests.
+Later, when the user opens another webpage, and this webpage wants to show some advertisement to this user, this collected information is being sent to the **SSP**, which can now identify the user and its interests.

 This scheme has been working for decades.
 But now the situation is changing...